tviitanen/advanced-web-applications-project/README.md

 ## Introduction

 This application is a project work for Advanced Web Applications course held in LUT University in 2023.
-The application is simple and built with MERN-stack and allows users to authenticate, create codesnippets and comment them.
+The application is simple and built with MERN-stack and allows users to authenticate, create codesnippets and vote and comment them.

 ## Installing

 This app requires [Node.js](https://node.js.org/) and [mongoDb](https://www.mongodb.com/) to run.

+#### Clone

+Run `git clone https://github.com/tviitanen/advanced-web-applications-project.git` to clone the project.

 #### Init

-Run `npm install` in root folder
+Run `npm install && npm preinstall` in root folder to install dependencies for the client and server side

 #### Run project in development environment

-Run `npm run dev` in root folder
+Run `npm run dev` in root folder to start the project.
+Client launches on port 3000 and server on port 4000.

 ## Features

 - User can register & login
-- User can post code snippets
+- Authenticated user can post code snippets
-- User can comment existing code snippets
+- Authenticated user can comment existing code snippets
+- Authenticated user can vote existing posts (one vote/user)
+- All users are able to see all the content
+- Change language between english/finnish

 ## Technologies